 Why?
 If you’re living the same day over and over again like you’re Bill Murray in that one movie, then you need a change and a change is gonna come when you decide to snag an ESL job in a foreign country.
 Most of the time, teaching English abroad is so dynamic and so out of your usual routine that it won’t ever feel as monotonous as your daily life would.

 8. You Just Graduated and the Job Market Where You Are Sucks

 Why?
 Well, I’ll admit, this one is what made me go out and teach abroad back in ’09.
 And it’s simple math.
 Bad market = no money and no money = life sucks.
 But with the ever-growing demand for teachers on all corners of the world you’ll never come across a crisis.

 Don’t believe me?
 Take a look at these sites:

-- Premier TEFL has an ongoing array of paid internships, scholarships and jobs that you can apply for following their courses (both online and on-site), which can be completed in as little as 120 hours.
+- Premier TEFL has an ongoing array of paid internships, scholarships and jobs that you can apply for following their courses which can be completed in as little as 120 hours.
 Opportunities include placement in Asia, South America and Europe.

-- myTEFL offers an online course that can be followed up with internship placement in China, Thailand, Africa or Argentina.
-They also offer teaching packages that include accommodations, airfare reimbursement and extra support.
+- myTEFL offers an online course that can be followed up with internship placement in Mexico, Thailand, Cambodia, Japan, Argentina, South Africa or Vietnam.

-- Teach English Abroad has a jobs board full of teaching opportunities all over the planet and they offer a variety of course options to fit your needs, including a “taster” course that lasts only two days.
+- i-to-i TEFL has a jobs board full of teaching opportunities all over the planet and they offer a variety of course options to fit your needs.

 The takeaway here is that organizations and schools are willing to work with you.
 You’re in demand.

-Plus, after your stint teaching abroad you could always come back home when the economy is better—or when you’ve got more professional experience to flaunt.
+Plus, after teaching abroad you could always come back home when the economy is better—or when you’ve got more professional experience to flaunt.